 During communication with other people and with ourselves, we also use a lot of metaphors and examples to describe life.

-For some, life is a rat-race and a competition, where you have to get ahead and beat everyone else, or everyone else will beat you.
+For some, life is a rat race and competition, where you have to get ahead and beat everyone else, or everyone else will beat you.

-While for some, Life is like a beautiful garden where you plant wonderful fragrant flowers through you actions and sow generous seeds of kindness, love, and sincerity that’ll reap luscious trees and colorful fruits in the long run.
+For some, Life is like a beautiful garden where you plant wonderful fragrant flowers through your actions and sow generous seeds of kindness, love, and sincerity that’ll reap luscious trees and colorful fruits in the long run.

 Some see Marriage as a gamble.